PhilippMundhenk/philippmundhenk.github.io/_posts/2015-03-11-kirby-table-of-contents.md

 ## Issues
 The table of contents currently does not implement all special characters.
 If used in a headline, the link might not work.

 In the future a nicer or adaptable design of the table of contents could be nice.
-For now, this needs to be adapted manually by replacing the "|" in the PHP code.
+For now, this needs to be adapted manually by replacing the connector in the PHP code.

 ## Download
 The script is available on [GitHub](https://github.com/PhilippMundhenk/bib-publication-list)